 We got to the site where the families from the production team set up their tailgate for all the home games.
 It is like a little island in an area that is away from the main tailgaters.
 Kind of a neat spot really.
 They are always so welcoming when we come.
 We sat up our camp chairs and visited with the gang for a bit.

 When it was time for the Spirit Walk, they knew the best place to be to see the guys come through.
 It was very cool having all the Players and Coaches walk through dressed in their best suits, shades and of course headphones.
-Afterwards, Maggie and I explored all the activities and booths set up in the Fan Zone.
+Afterwards, she and I explored all the activities and booths set up in the Fan Zone.
 It’s like a Circus out there!
 We got back to the Tailgate just in time to have a plate and a Jimbo Fire shot (Jim Beam Fire renamed in honor of Coach Jimbo Fisher) before heading into the stadium for the game.

-Maggie is not usually a big Football fan, so I wasn’t sure how much she would enjoy the game.
+My daughter is not usually a big Football fan, so I wasn’t sure how much she would enjoy the game.
 But I think the supercharged environment, watching her brother on the field and our great seats helped.
 Not to mention it was a great game that went into Overtime and the Aggies Won!!!

 Truth is just a little building.
 Only 8 people can be inside placing their order at a time.
 Although our timing was good this day, Mason says the line to get in can reach all the way out to the road.
-He suggested that Maggie and I share a plate because it is a lot of food.
+He suggested that us girls share a plate because it would be a lot of food.
 That was an understatement!
 We ordered a 3 Meat plate (brisket, ribs and spicy smoked sausage) with Tater Tot Casserole, Mac and Cheese and an extra side of Collard Greens.
 They asked if we wanted a slice of one of their delicious looking 3 layer cakes, and we just chuckled knowing we would never be able to eat it.
 This place was definitely worth the drive.
 Of course, we did not finish our food and later we all took food coma naps while watching foodball!
 That is a good family Sunday.

 I just want to say how much I really love spending quality time with both of my kids.
-Since Mason has been living in Texas for a few years, it is harder to get us all together.
+Since my son has been living in Texas for a few years, it is harder to get us all together.
 They are amazing people, very different from one another and a ton of fun to be around.
 The two of them together keeps me laughing and smiling all the time.

 Kolaches are Czech-born, Texas-favorite soft rolls with a satisfyingly sunken patch of filling.
 The Czech Stop has a ton of different fillings to choose from.